 A kidney stone forms when substances in the urine become highly concentrated.
 The causes can include a blockage in the urinary tract, a genetic tendency, drinking too little water or eating too much salt, a bacterial infection in the urinary tract, or a condition that prohibits the body from effectively digesting food or certain seizure medications.

 Pediatric kidney stones vary in shape and size, from the size of a grain of sand to the size of a golf ball (in extreme cases).
 When these stones are larger than the urinary tube, they can get lodged in the urinary tract and cause intense pain.

 Stones pass from the kidney to the ureter (the tiny tube that connects the kidney to the bladder).
 Some kidney stones are small enough to pass without being noticed.
 Others are larger than the tube and become stuck when trying to pass through.
 This leads to a urine backup in the kidney, ureter, bladder or the urethra (which takes urine from the bladder out of the body) – wherever the stone is stuck.

-- Calcium stones — The most common type of kidney stone in children is made of calcium oxalate or calcium phosphate.
+Calcium stones are the most common type of kidney stone in children is made of calcium oxalate or calcium phosphate.
 Calcium in the diet does not increase the risk of this type of stone.

-- Uric acid stones — These stones form when a child’s urine contains too much uric acid, due to inherited conditions or diet.
+Uric acid stones form when a child’s urine contains too much uric acid, due to inherited conditions or diet.
 The body creates uric acid when it breaks down substances called purines, a natural chemical compound found in many foods and drinks.